ansible/ansible/docs/docsite/rst/community/development_process.rst

 You do not need a changelog fragment for PRs that:

-* add new modules and plugins, because our tooling does that for you automatically;
+* add new modules and plugins, because Ansible tooling does that automatically;
 * contain only documentation changes.

 .. note::